alexandersep/notes/README.md

 ## Usage
 1. Give yourself executing permission via `chmod +x notes`
 2. Consider installing this script into `/usr/local/bin`
+3. Autocompletion functionality (Optional and WIP)
-3. For autocompletion using notes script,
+    1. For autocompletion using notes script,
-   Change the NOTES_DIR in `autocomplete.sh` to fit you, then source `autocomplete.sh` file in your `.bashrc`, like so `source /etc/bash_completion.d/autcomplete.sh` and make sure to copy the script into `/etc/bash_completion.d/`
+       Change the NOTES_DIR in `autocomplete.sh` to fit you, then source `autocomplete.sh` file in your `.bashrc`, like so `source /etc/bash_completion.d/autcomplete.sh` and make sure
+       to copy the script into `/etc/bash_completion.d/`
-4. Enter `/etc/bash_completion.d` and source it with `source autocompletion.sh`
+    2. Enter `/etc/bash_completion.d` and source it with `source autocompletion.sh`
        Now autocompletion should function as expected
 ```
 Usage:
     notes  [-y <year>] [-s <semester>] [-d <directory>] [-l] [-w] [-r] [-p <pdf name> &| -o] [-O <pdf name>]